The 1980s were all like ...

 Or go ahead and scar them for life.

-I'm not sure how the premise of a Goblin King stealing a baby in the night ever seemed like the right thing to market to kids, but hell, that's what they did.
+I'm not sure how the premise of a Goblin King stealing a baby in the middle of the night ever seemed like the right thing to market to kids, but hell, that's what they did.

-Like The Dark Crystal, this movie came out at a time when they were getting really good at puppets, and not quite good enough at CGI to include it.
+Like The Dark Crystal, this movie came out at a time when they were getting really good at puppets but not quite good enough at CGI to include it.
 Which is to say, the effects are horrifically realistic and terrifying.

 This is an awesome movie, but it sure as hell is not OK for young kids.